 This post may contain affiliate links.
 Please see our disclosure policy.

-These ginger turmeric shots are so easy to make in a blender with apple, ginger, and turmeric.
+These blender ginger turmeric shots are so easy to make with apple, ginger, and turmeric – no juicer needed.
 Instead of the usual orange juice base, these are a little less tart with apple juice and ready in just 10 minutes.

 Not only are making your own ginger turmeric shots at home ideal from a cost perspective, but using fresh ingredients means the health benefits you’re looking for are at their peak.

-Turn these into an Apple Cider Mocktail very easily too!
-If you’re already a fan of my ginger juice, ginger smoothie, green apple juice, or wellness shots, you’ll love this recipe too.
+Paired with sparkling water or ginger ale, these turn into an apple cider mocktail!
+If you’re already a fan of my homemade ginger juice, ginger smoothie, homemade ginger ale, or anti-inflammatory wellness shots, you’ll love this recipe too.

 Table of Contents